-You don’t have to feed your Husky puppy a raw diet, but it’s always a good idea to avoid unnecessary chemicals, additives, and any other ingredient that would clearly be out of place in a wild dog’s diet.
+You don’t have to feed your Husky puppy a raw diet, but it’s always a good idea to avoid unnecessary chemicals, additives, and any other ingredient that would be out of place in a wild dog’s diet.

-Are the Really Expensive Kibbles Worth It?
+Are the Expensive Kibbles Worth It?

-You shouldn’t assume that a food is good just because it’s expensive.
-Many expensive foods are actually filled with junk ingredients, so check the label before buying.
+You shouldn’t assume that food is good just because it’s expensive.
+Many expensive foods are filled with junk ingredients, so check the label before buying.
 The best puppy food for Husky dogs isn’t necessarily the most expensive.

 However, as a general rule, you will need to pay more for food that’s worth feeding your Husky.
-The good news is that giving them high-quality kibble should keep them happy and healthy, reducing the risk that there might be a sizable vet bill in your future.
+The good news is that giving them high-quality kibble should keep them happy and healthy, reducing the risk that there might be a sizable vet bill in the future.